Veto power in the United States: History

 In the Thirteen Colonies, the British colonial government exercised two forms of veto: an absolute veto exercised by the governor of each colony (except for Connecticut, Maryland, and Rhode Island), and another absolute veto exercised by the British king, typically acting through the Board of Trade.
 Both vetoes were absolute and derived from the monarch's power to deny royal assent.
 While the British monarch last used this power within the United Kingdom in 1708, in the colonies the practice continued for much longer.
 From 1696 to 1765, the king struck down nearly 400 laws that had been adopted by an American colonial legislature and approved by the colony's governor.
 This heavy use of the veto power was included in the bill of particulars in the Declaration of Independence in 1776, which states that the king "has refused his Assent to Laws, the most wholesome and necessary for the common good."

 In the years immediately following independence, in the Confederation period, most state constitutions did not provide for a gubernatorial veto at all.
-Nationally, the President of the Continental Congress likewise lacked a veto power.
+Nationally, the President of the Continental Congress likewise lacked a veto power (although as a legislative presiding officer, the position was not completely analogous to a chief executive).
 There were three exceptions.
 South Carolina initially provided for an absolute veto, but after governor John Rutledge vetoed the new state constitution, he was forced to resign, and his successor signed a constitution that did not provide for any veto power.
 In Massachusetts, the constitution of 1780 provided for a qualified veto, in which a gubernatorial veto could be overridden by a two-thirds vote of each chamber of the legislature.
 And the 1777 New York constitution established a "Council of Revision" made up of the governor, chancellor and state Supreme Court judges, which could issue a qualified veto of legislation.
 The Massachusetts and New York constitutions were the only state-level vetoes at the time of the constitutional convention in 1787, and served as models for the framing of the veto power in the United States Constitution.

 With the enactment of the United States Constitution (which took effect on March 4, 1789) veto power was conferred upon the President of the United States.
 During the Constitutional Convention, the veto was routinely referred to as a "revisionary power".
 The veto was constructed not as an absolute veto, but rather with limits, such as that Congress can override a veto, and that the president's objections must be stated in writing.
 Further, as Elbridge Gerry explained in the final days of the convention: "The primary object of the revisionary check of the President is not to protect the general interest, but to defend his own department."

-During the Constitutional Convention the framers overwhelmingly rejected three proposals for an absolute veto.
+During the Constitutional Convention, the framers overwhelmingly rejected three proposals for an absolute veto.
 They also rejected proposals for a combined judicial-executive veto along the lines of the New York constitution.